yasserkh2/car_plate_detection-with-ocr/README.md

 ---
 # Model
 This is the Pre-trained CNN Model [VGG-16] used to detect the license plate ,<br>
-And 'easyocr'recognize the characters on the license plate and convert them into machine-readable text.<br>
+opencv techniques and  'easyocr' recognize the characters on the license plate and convert them into machine-readable text.<br>
 [Take a peek and see what we've done](https://drive.google.com/drive/folders/1dxh9T0tlb6gyFb-euP2FWn4-J082ac4S)

 ---